 Merit Award recipients are honored with the opportunity to present their abstract at the Meeting, receive $1,000 in monetary support, complimentary registration for the Meeting, and access to reserved Meeting hotel reservation blocks.
 Merit Award candidates must apply for this award at the time of abstract submission.

-For the 2020 ASCO Annual Meeting Merit Awards, Conquer Cancer has dedicated funds for the following areas and groups: breast cancer, endometrial cancer, gastrointestinal cancer, geriatric oncology, genitourinary cancer, lung cancer, osteosarcoma, melanoma, research focusing on Veterans Affairs (VA) patients or on data from the VA, early drug development, biology in head and neck cancer, developmental therapeutics, female lung cancer researchers, and researchers from Florida, Maine, Vermont, New Hampshire, northern California, low- and middle-income countries (LMICs) and other countries outside of the US.
+For the 2021 ASCO Annual Meeting Merit Awards, Conquer Cancer has dedicated funds for the following areas and groups: acute leukemia, breast cancer, endometrial cancer, gastrointestinal cancer, genitourinary cancer, glioblastoma multiforme, lung cancer, melanoma, osteo sarcoma, pediatric oncology; research focusing on real-world evidence/data, early drug development, biology in head and neck cancer, developmental therapeutics; female researchers on liver, lung or uterine cancers, researchers from Florida, Northern California, low- and middle-income countries (LMICs) and other countries outside of the US.
 Abstracts in other types of oncology-related research are also highly encouraged.

 Applicants must meet the following criteria to be considered for a Merit Award: